ekafex/teachingload/README.md

 * **Results dashboard**

 ##  Notes

-* The app works on a local database (`teaching_load.db`).
+* The app always works on a *working copy* of the DB (`teaching_load.db`), so you can experiment safely.
-* You can export/import CSVs for backup or manual editing.
+* Export/import CSVs regularly to keep backups.
-* The app uses a *working copy* of the DB, so experiments won’t affect the original data.
+* Works fully offline — no external server required.

 ## Contributing

 Pull requests and suggestions are welcome!
 Please open an issue to discuss major changes.

 ## License